viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

     - a suitable anti-static electronics workbench,
     - a suitable set of Phillips, Pozi, and flat-head screwdrivers.

 This check may be more interesting for those that use their SpectaLEED setup also as a retarding-field analyser for Auger spectroscopy.
 There, the retarding voltage determines the accurateness of the energy scale.
-In practice, as explained at the end of the introduction to :ref:`ngleed_suppressor_range`, checking the correctness of the feedback gain equals to ensuring that the high-voltage output range is the nominal 0 to −2000 V.
+In practice, as explained at the end of the introduction to :secref:`ngleed_suppressor_range`, checking the correctness of the feedback gain equals to ensuring that the high-voltage output range is the nominal 0 to −2000 V.

 .. _fig_ngleed_suppressor_feedback:
 .. figure:: /_static/hardware/SpectaLEED_modification/suppressor_feedback.svg